WladimirW/netnei/tutorial/step_0/README.md

         'Ocp-Apim-Subscription-Key': key }
 ```

-The code simply imports the requests module, we need to make web requests to several servers and adds a few variables.
+The code simply imports the requests module, that we need to make web requests to several servers.
+It also adds a few variables for later use.
-You can change the key variable and set it to your personal key (you can find it [here](https://azure.microsoft.com/en-us/try/cognitive-services/)).
-Also make sure, AzureURL uses your Azure endpoint.
+You can change the key variable and set it to one of your personal keys (you can find them [here](https://azure.microsoft.com/en-us/try/cognitive-services/)).
+Also make sure, AzureURL uses your Azure endpoint (**compare to the v2 endpoint**).
-Change it, if you need to. ('/recognizeText?mode=Printed' needs to be added to your endpoint, you can find [here](https://azure.microsoft.com/en-us/try/cognitive-services/)).
+Change it, if you need to. ('/recognizeText?mode=Printed' needs to be added to your endpoint (**use the v2 endpoint**), you can find [here](https://azure.microsoft.com/en-us/try/cognitive-services/)).
-'mode' refers to the mode in which to access the images.
+The 'mode' variable refers to the mode in which to access the images.
 For now it stays in its default mode.
 Later we add the functionality to upload local images to the Azure Cloud.
 'imageBaseURL' stores the base URL to access our example images in the github repository. 'headersURL' stores the headers for the request.
 After you've imported the above code into your script, it's time to actually begin defining the function.
-Add the following code right below the previous code:
+Add the following code **right below the previous code**:

 ```python
 def postToCloud(mode, file):